On the composable security of weak coin flipping: Weak coin flipping is not universally composably secure

 \end{proof}

 Some parts of the argument in the above proof are of more general interest.
 That is, if there exists a resource $\mathcal{S}$ that abstracts a two-party protocol $\pi$, it implies the existence of another protocol $\pi'$ with the same interaction complexity as the resource $\mathcal{S}$.
-Furthermore, if the goal is to lower the interaction complexity, then $\pi'$ is a better protocol than $\pi$ with a lower interaction complexity.
+Furthermore, if the resource reduces the interaction complexity of $\pi$, then $\pi'$ is a better protocol than $\pi$ in terms of interaction complexity.
 An example is delegated quantum computation (DQC), where the client aims to delegate computation to the server while maintaining privacy.
-The DQC resource~\cite{dunjko2014composable} abstracting the protocol in~\mbox{\cite{broadbent2009universal, fitzsimons2017private}} has no interaction between the client and the server, thus implies the existence of a simple DQC protocol with no interaction, wherein the client trivially performs the computation herself.
+The $S_A$ (against dishonest client) of DQC resource~\cite{dunjko2014composable} abstracting the protocol in~\cite{broadbent2009universal, fitzsimons2017private} has no interaction on either side.
+This implies the existence of a simple DQC protocol with no interaction, wherein the client performs all the computation herself, ensuring both correctness and blindness.